DustinWatts/FreeTouchDeck/README.md

 For interfacing with Windows/macOS/Linux using an ESP32, a touchscreen and BLE.

 ***
-***Due to constant improvements in the `-main` branche, getting the latest code straight from the `-main` branche (by dowloading it as a ZIP for example) might be unstable.
+***Due to constant improvements in the `-master` branche, getting the latest code straight from the `-master` branche (by dowloading it as a ZIP for example) might be unstable.
 If you want a stable and tested version, download the latest release from the [Releases](https://github.com/DustinWatts/FreeTouchDeck/releases) page.***

 ***The current latest stable is 0.9.17.***
 ***